williamsnell/ws_content/content/posts/math_composition/index.md

 In the formalism of axiom 4, it's hard to prove that two very similar (but not strictly identical) models will always preserve \(C(A, B) > C(A, D) \therefore C(A^*, B^*) > C(A^*, D^*)\).

-Finally, there's the (reasonably likely) case where input normalization isn't important, per se, but its effects are baked into the pretrained transformers we'd like to analyse.
-[Heimersheim](https://arxiv.org/pdf/2409.13710) shows that layer norm cannot just be turned off - further finetuning is required.
-So if we apply our linear metrics to an unaltered model with layer norm, it's unclear if our linear metrics are meaningful.
+Finally, there's the (reasonably likely) case where the non-linearity offered by input normalization is used by the model to do something useful, but which is orthogonal to interpretability.
+Said another way: a model can transmit (effectively) the same information with a range of transformations \(T\), but might learn a \(T\) to exploit non-linearities in the model for some other reason.
+If our composition scores are sensitive to this \(T\), we can't assume we are measuring composition - and only composition - when we use linear algebra to compute \(C(A, B)\).

 # What's next?